rudderlabs/rudderstack-docs/destinations/crm/drip/README.md

 # Drip

-[**Drip**](https://drip.com/) is a popular platform, which gathers and organizes customer data, then enables ecommerce retailers to use that data to make personalized omnichannel customer journeys at scale.
+[**Drip**](https://drip.com/) is a popular email and SMS marketing platform that lets you drive your business revenue through effective automation.
+It lets you bring together your customer data from various marketing tools and leverage powerful personalized marketing strategies to target your customers.

 RudderStack supports Drip as a destination to which you can seamlessly send your customer data.